 If you’re even considering winter camping I’m going to assume you already have a backpack, but should you invest in another one?
 You may well need to.
-The extra clothes, tools and materials required for safe winter camping could require more volume or external gear attachments than your three seasons pack.
+The extra clothes, tools, first aid kits and materials required for safe winter camping could require more volume or external gear attachments than your three seasons pack.

 When cotton gets wet it loses its insulation and takes a long time to dry, a combination guaranteed to have you shivering on the trail.
 Synthetic materials and wool are the way to go and a three layer approach seems to be the current consensus (12).

 Base Layer - Thermal underwear.
 A synthetic “second skin” that keeps in heat but evaporates sweat.